Altamonte Springs, Florida: Airports

 Altamonte Springs is served primarily by Orlando International Airport, which is located 30 minutes south.
 Orlando Sanford International Airport, located 25 minutes north, also serves the area.
 Orlando Executive Airport, located 20 minutes south, is used for charter flights and general aviation.

 Bus service

 Altamonte Springs is served by Lynx, offering local transit service which covers the three-county area (Osceola-Orange-Seminole).

 Rail

 Altamonte Springs is served by SunRail, the Central Florida Commuter Rail system.
 The station opened on May 1, 2014.

+Healthcare

+Only one hospital is in Altamonte Springs and that is AdventHealth Altamonte Springs, the city is also the headquarters of AdventHealth.